 So, how does one go about audio ear training as a music producer?

-My opinion is that the best way to train one's nervous system to
+The best way to train one's nervous system to

 recognize frequencies is to work with test tones, noise or music and use

 various EQ tools to alter the sound.
 You need to adjust your sources

 and take note of what you hear.
 You have to learn how to really listen

 and then connect what you hear to what you know about frequencies and